ID.me: Services

 ID.me offers numerous identity verification products, supplied by third parties.
 For "high-assurance" identity verification, the company verifies personal data, including drivers' licenses, passports, and social security numbers.
 Users must also take a video selfie with their phones, using the ID.me photo app.
 If ID.me fails to verify users through this information, users are directed to talk to a "Trusted Referee" video call.
-ID.me has stirred controversy due to long delays on its video call line.
+ID.me users have expressed frustration due to long delays on its video call line.

 As part of its identification system, the company collects a wide range of personal information, including photographs and identification documents.
 The company verifies information by sending it to a number of "government agencies, telecommunications networks, financial institutions" and other companies which the company trusts and considers reliable.
 The company treats Internet Protocol addresses and unique device identifiers as non-personally identifiable, and releases them to third parties, along with location, occupation, language, the list of pages browsed at ID.me, and the URLs visited before and after using ID.me.

 ID.me is one of three companies, along with USAA and Zentry, certified to Security Assertion Markup Language (SAML) Level of Assurance 3.
 ID.me's privacy policy states that users must consent before any information is shared with third-party sources.
 However, its policy also states that "by utilizing your ID.me Account at Third-Party Websites, you are expressly authorizing [ID.me] to share certain Personally Identifiable Information or Sensitive Information tied to your ID.me Account with such Third-Party Websites."

 ID.me said in a press release that their products use one-to-one facial recognition technology that matches a photo taken from an individual to a Government ID.
 Co-founder and CEO Blake Hall also confirmed the one-time use of one-to-many facial recognition, which matches an image against a database of other faces, to identify people who are known for committing fraud.
 This information has sparked concerns from privacy activists and organizations.
 It also led to concerns about people with limited access to technology that they are required to use a third-party company to access the services that they can use.
 In an interview with Axios, Hall has defended its practices, citing that the company is working to make its service both equitable and available.